June 4, 2026

 Precipitation

 As with the Core Supply, regional precipitation is presented using both the corrected NWS data feed and GG Weather values, offering a comprehensive perspective on how precipitation has been distributed across the region.
-The NWS stations reflect higher-elevation, basin-oriented conditions most relevant to water supply, while GG Weather values represent valley- and coastal-based observations and in situ recharge.
+The NWS stations reflect higher-elevation, basin-oriented conditions most relevant to water supply, while GG Weather values represent valley- and coastal-based observations.

-ALICE model output indicates that Region 4 will receive 92.5-112.5% of normal precipitation.
-Region 4 observed totals range from 88.6% (NWS) to 95.7% (GG Weather) of average.
+CAP model output indicates that Region 4 will receive 92.5-112.5% of normal precipitation.
+Region 4 totals range from 90.75% (NWS) to 96.86% (GG Weather) of average.
 The difference reflects the mixed influence of valley and foothill precipitation, with lower-elevation locations benefiting more from this season’s predominantly warm storm pattern.

-NWS data indicates that Region 4 saw 4 inches of accumulation during the month of April, adding 14.6 percentage points to the accumulation.
+NWS data indicates that Region 4 saw 0.59 inches of precipitation during the month of May, adding 3 percentage points to the accumulation.

 Region Forecast